freesoul/tft-composition-finder/README.md

 This little project aims to provide a fast brute force, but with some configurable heuristics, search for completing a team, given any number of champions.

+It is especially proven to work good if you play with the Exalted strategy, and start searching for a team size of 5/6.
+When you unlock more levels, relaunch the command with what you want to keep.

 You can configure your preferences in config.py.

 Random example usage: